BA (Hons) in Fashion Design

 Year Two

-This is the key support to the core capstone Fashion Design module.
-It builds on the advanced technical tailoring, drape and specialist flat pattern drafting and sewing skills introduced in the Garment Construction 3.
-Learners create their Mini Collection designed in Fashion Design 3 and explore industry standards to acquire an advanced degree of competency in pattern drafting to achieve the confidence required to create their designs.
-Draping on the stand continues to build a higher level of creative awareness, confidence and fluency of design, moving towards more advanced creative pattern drafting techniques.
-Following sewing workshop demonstration, using industry equipment learners develop a range of advanced sewing and finishing skills with confidence.
-Fundamentally, the subject prepares the learners to progress to employment or to the final stage of the level 8 programme when advanced pattern drafting and garment construction are required to execute a degree collection meeting industry standards.
+In this module, learners create their Mini Collection, as designed in Fashion Design 3, and explore advanced creative pattern drafting techniques required to create their designs.
+Sewing workshop demonstration: using industry equipment, learners develop a range of advanced sewing and finishing skills with confidence.
+Learners are prepared to progress to employment or to the final stage of the level 8 programme when advanced pattern drafting and garment construction are required to execute a degree collection meeting industry standards.

 Year Three